Discovery of a 36 ks Phase Modulation in the Hard X-ray Pulses from the Magnetar 1E 1547.0$-$5408: Appendix: Phase-randomized demodulation

+The authors are grateful to all the members of the Suzaku team, for their continued dedication in the spacecraft operation, data archiving, and the instrumental calibration.

-\section{Appendix 1: Phase-randomized demodulation}
+\section{Appendix: Phase-randomized demodulation}

-The significance of the 36 ks HXD phase modulation described in section~\ref{subsec:significance} was evaluated through a {\it control} study using the actual data themselves, rather than via a Monte-Carlo method.
+The significance of the 36 ks HXD phase modulation described in section~\ref{subsec:significance} was evaluated through a {\it control} study using the same actual data themselves, rather than via a Monte-Carlo method.
 Let us explain how this was carried out.

-For this purpose, we again refer to the two-dimensional array $C(j,k)$ (section~\ref{subsec:waveform}), into which all the detected X-ray events have been sorted.
-The $Z_n^2$ calculation is equivalent to producing a folded pulse profile simply as
+For this purpose, we again refer to the two-dimensional array $C(j,k)$ (section~\ref{subsec:Pr_evol}), into which all the 15--40 keV HXD events have been sorted.
+The pulse phase and the modulation phase are represented by $k$ and $j$, respectively.
+The $Z_n^2$ calculation effectively produces a folded pulse profile as

-and applying the Fourier transform to $D(k)$ with respect to $\theta = 2\pi k/K$.
-We employ a rather large values of $J$ and $K$, namely $J=90$ and $K=360$, to avoid binning issues.
-The demodulation procedure, instead, executes the summation by systematically shifting the pulse phase as
+and applies the Fourier transform to $D(k)$.
+Here, we employ a rather large values of $J$ and $K$, namely $J=90$ and $K=360$, to avoid binning issues.
+The demodulation procedure, instead, executes the summation by shifting the pulse phase, according to equation (\ref{eq:modulation}), as

 with